Trafficking in Persons

 The engagement and empowerment of women can have a powerful effect in dismantling cross-border peace and security challenges, including trafficking in persons.
 Survivors of trafficking require protection, assistance and support, access to remedies, and safe return/re-integration into their communities with dignity and respect.
 Law enforcement agencies must be also prepared and able to adequately provide survivors with support and to work in border communities to mitigate and prevent the surge in trafficking in women and other cyber-enabled harms in at-risk communities.

-UN Women’s approach is to leverage the Women, Peace and Security agenda to tackle such issues by identifying gaps, women’s specific security and protection needs, and advocating for inclusion.
+UN Women’s approach is to leverage the Women, Peace and Security (WPS) agenda to tackle such issues by identifying gaps, women’s specific security and protection needs, and advocating for inclusion.

 Japan-UN Women partnership

-In response to an alarming rise in trafficking in women for forced criminality along the Thailand-Myanmar border, UN Women, in partnership with the Government of Japan, is implementing a project to provide immediate support to survivors and mitigate and prevent the surge in trafficking in women and other cyber-enabled harms in this border area.
+In response to an alarming rise in trafficking in women for forced criminality along the Thailand-Myanmar border, UN Women, in partnership with the Government of Japan, has been implementing a project to provide immediate support to survivors and mitigate and prevent the surge in trafficking in women and other cyber-enabled harms in this border area.